-(64) kull-u aT-Tullab-i qadamu waraqat-an baħthiya-tan. all-NOM the-students-GEN submit.3MPL paper-ACC research-ACC

-'All students submitted a research paper.'
+(66) kull-u aT-Tullab-i qadamu waraqat-an baħthiya-tan. all-NOM the-students-GEN submit.3MPL paper-ACC research-ACC 'All students submitted a research paper.'

-I suggest that in these cases, the quantifier and the noun that follows it are not merged in the same position as a symmetric set.
+As indicated above, I suggest that non-floating constructions are derived via default asymmetric Merge.
+The quantifier and the noun that follows it are not merged in the same position as a symmetric set.
 Rather, they form a complex phrase (i.e., construct state) in which the quantifier selects the noun as a complement.
-In (5a), 'all students' is merged as an symmetric set of $\{Q, DP\}$.
+In (5a), 'all students' is merged as an asymmetric set of $\{Q, DP\}$.
 Again, I adopt the structure proposed by Shlonsky (2004) for construct states headed by a Q, as illustrated below (details left out):

 The case mismatch between the quantifier and the NP follows from the fact that the quantifier checks case with an outside case probe, being the head of the projection, while the NP checks case within the construct.
-The mechanism through which case is checked inside the construct is not crucial, but I assume that the NP is marked with GENITIVE case, either by checking case features with D or by default (Pesetsky 2012, Kagan 2012, among others).
+The mechanism through which case is checked inside the construct is not crucial, but I assume, following a reviewer's suggestion, that the NP is assigned GENITIVE case by quantifier kull.

-To summarize, following a recent analysis of German split topics, I proposed that Arabic Qfloat involves merger of a symmetric set of two autonomous NPs.
+To summarize, following a recent analysis of split topics in German, I proposed that Arabic Q-float constructions involve merger of a symmetric set of two autonomous phrases.
 In order for the set to be labeled, it should be asymmetrized via movement of the associate out of the set.
 The analysis explains many of the peculiarities of Q-float like the two conflicting facts of island sensitivity and the impossibility of stranding in some cases.